DelaneKay/terraform-jenkins-ansible/README.md

-# Deploying Project with Jenkins, Terraform, and Docker on AWS
+# Deploying Project with Jenkins, Terraform, and Ansible on AWS

 This guide outlines the steps to deploy a project containing a Jenkinsfile, Terraform configuration, and Ansible playbook on AWS using Terraform and Docker.